vincentsijben/bpm-timings-for-processing/ArduinoControls.md

 * `setLEDToOn(0)` function that turns on the LED with index 0.
 If it's an LED that was set up with PWM, it uses `255`, else `Arduino.High`.
 * `setLEDToOff(2)` function that turns off the LED with index 2.
 * `setLED(0,200)` function that sets the value of LED with index 0 to 200.
 All values set to LEDs are only set once in draw() to prevent flickering.
+* `getPushButton(0)` function that returns true while the pushbutton with index 0 is being pushed.
 * `getPushButtonOnce(0)` function that returns true if the pushbutton with index 0 was pushed.
 Only returns true for the duration of 1 frame.
-* `getPushButton(1)` function that returns true while the pushbutton with index 1 is being pushed.
 * `getPotentiometer(0)` functon that returns the raw normalized value from potentiometer with index 0, without any smoothing
 * `getPotentiometer(0, 0.5)` functon that returns the smoothed normalized value from potentiometer with index 0.
 Smoothness is a value between 0 and 1 which adds a little delay.

 You can tweak the behaviour of this library with the following functions (you can also chain them when initializing your arduinocontrols object for clarity):
 * `.addArduino(arduino)` mandatory to add the global arduino object to the class.
+If you omit it, the keypresses associated with all controls will be enabled.
 * `.addLED(9)` to add an LED to the class at digital port 9.
 * `.addLED(10, LEDMode.PWM)` to add an LED to the class at digital port 10 as a PWM connected LED.
 The LEDMode argument is optional (default is `LEDMode.DIGITAL`).
 * `.addPushButton(7, '1', Arduino.LOW)` to add a pushbutton to the class at digital port 7, that is controllable with the keyboard key '1' when not connected and has a value of Arduino.LOW when pressed.
 All three arguments are mandatory.
 * `.addPotentiometer(0, 'q')` to add a potentiometer to the class at analog port 0, that is controllable with the mouseX position while pressing the keyboard key 'q'.
+Both arguments are mandatory.
 * `.showInfoPanel()` to show the infopanel.
 * `.setInfoPanelY(n)` to offset the starting y-position of the infopanel by n pixels.
 Useful for when you have multiple infopanels to get them all lined up.
 * `.setInfoPanelKey('u')` to change the hotkey to toggle the infopanel.
 Useful for when you have multiple infopanels.
 Defaults to 'i'.